fluidtrends/cassi/docs/security/README.md

 **A Cassi Vault is practically impossible to crack.**

+The Cassi Security Model includes 3 layers of security, at the Vault level, at the Vault Key level and at the Owner Key level.
+The Vault is secured by a Vault Key based on **AES-256-CBC** symmetric encryption.
+The Vault Key is secured by an Owner Key, which is a private assymetric key using the **Secp256k1** algorithm.
+And finally, the Owner Key is secured by hashing it using **bcrypt** hashing and storing it in the owner's machine's **native keychain**.

-Let's dive into the Cassi Security Model to see why you should **feel very safe** if your data resides in a Cassi Vault.
+Let's dive into the security details to see why you should **feel very safe** if your data resides in a Cassi Vault.

 ## Vault Security

+**A Cassi Vault is secured with a Vault Key based on the AES-256-CBC symmetric encryption algorithm.**

 First, every Cassi Vault gets encrypted from the cleartext JSON format, using symmetric encryption.